 In 2013, under the leadership of General Richard B. Myers, 15th Chairman of the Joint Chiefs of Staff, MediSend launched a new veterans program dedicated to the education, training and job placement of U.S. military veterans.
 The program bears the name General Richard B. Myers Veterans Program.

-In 2017, the MediSend Biomedical Equipment Technology School became the Medisend College of Biomedical Engineering Technology.
-The new Medisend College, under the authority of the Texas Higher Education Coordinating Board, received a Certificate of Authority to teach and award an Associate of Applied Science Degree in Biomedical Engineering Technology, the only such degree in the U.S. that may be attained in less than one year.
+In April 2017, the MediSend Biomedical Equipment Technology School received a Certificate of Authority from the Texas Higher Education Coordinating Board to teach and award an Associate of Applied Science Degree in Biomedical Engineering Technology, the only such degree in the U.S. that may be attained in less than one year.
 The Medisend School also received approval from the THECB to change its name to the Medisend College of Biomedical Engineering Technology.